Entanglement Negativity and Defect Extremal Surface: Holographic results and island formula

 \subsection{Holographic computation of entanglement negativity}

 Kudler-Flam and Ryu proposed that the holographic dual of CFT logarithmic negativity $\mathcal{E}(A:B)$ is proportional to the entanglement wedge cross section in the classical gravity limit of AdS/CFT~\cite{Kud19,Kus19}.
-They provided a derivation of the holographic dual of logarithmic negativity based on the observation that $n=1/2$ R\'{e}nyi reflected entropy and entanglement negativity may coincide in the large central charge limit of CFT$_2$
+They provided a derivation of the holographic dual of logarithmic negativity based on the observation that $n=1/2$ R\'{e}nyi reflected entropy\footnote{In a recent paper~\cite{Hayden:2023yij}, the authors found counterexample (given by a special quantum state) where the reflected entropy is not a correlation measure.
+However, reflected entropy is still a valid correlation measure for holographic states~\cite{Dutta:2019gen}.
+See also \cite{Bueno:2020fle} for the monotonicity property of reflected entropy in free fields.} and entanglement negativity may coincide in the large $c$ limit of CFT$_2$

-in which $S_{R}^{(n)}$ is the R\'{e}nyi reflected entropy of index $n$.
+where $S_{R}^{(n)}$ is the R\'{e}nyi reflected entropy of index $n$.
 It is therefore conjectured that the negativity has a holographic dual which is proportional to the area of the wedge cross section $\Gamma$ in the dual AdS space

-Several checks have been done to support the conjectured formula \eqref{eq:conj}: \begin{itemize} \item In \cite{Kud19}, the results from holographic calculations agree with the CFT results derived by monodromy method in \cite{Kul14} near $x\sim1$. \item In \cite{Kus19}, the four-point function of twist operators are calculated using the Zamolodchikov recursion relation numerically and they find that the negativity matches the entanglement wedge cross section to a high precision. \end{itemize} However, as pointed out by Dong, Qi and Walter in~\cite{Don21}, the above derivation assumes the dominance of replica symmetric saddle.
+Several checks have been done to support the conjectured formula \eqref{eq:conj}: \begin{itemize} \item In \cite{Kud19}, the results from holographic calculations agree with the CFT results derived by monodromy method in \cite{Kul14} near $x\sim1$. \item In \cite{Kus19}, the four-point function of twist operators are calculated using the Zamolodchikov recursion relation numerically and the authors find that the negativity matches the entanglement wedge cross section with a high precision. \end{itemize} However, as pointed out by Dong, Qi and Walter in~\cite{Don21}, the above derivation assumes the dominance of replica symmetric saddle.
 In general the replica non-symmetric saddle could dominate, which may take the holographic dual of logarithmic negativity for two disjoint intervals away from the wedge cross section.
 In this paper we will restrict ourselves to adjacent two intervals.

 Kudler-Flam and Ryu also conjectured the quantum corrected logarithmic negativity formula